GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

 Anytime you need to run expensive code (or load and execute large scripts) it's useful to track whether or not that code blocked the main thread.
-In fact, many higher-level metrics are built on top of the Long Tasks API themselves (e.g.
-[Time to Interactive (TTI)](/interactive/) and [Total Blocking Time (TBT)](/lighthouse-total-blocking-time/)).
+In fact, many higher-level metrics are built on top of the Long Tasks API themselves (such as [Time to Interactive (TTI)](/interactive/) and [Total Blocking Time (TBT)](/lighthouse-total-blocking-time/)).